 It's good to know your Medicare enrollment dates.
 These are times when you can add, switch or drop coverage so you have a plan that fits your needs.

-Medicare Enrollment – that seven-month window we just mentioned – is your first chance to apply for Original Medicare.
+Your Initial Enrollment Period is that seven-month window we just mentioned.
+It is your first chance to apply for Original Medicare.
 Try to sign up during this time to avoid penalties and delayed coverage.

 If you already applied for Original Medicare but find you need to make changes, you can do that during the Annual Enrollment Period.

-Also known as the Annual Election Period, from October 15 to December 7 each year, the Annual Enrollment Period is your opportunity to add, drop or change your benefits.
+The Annual Enrollment Period (also known as the Annual Election Period) is from October 15 to December 7 each year, and is your opportunity to add, drop or change your benefits.

 Visit your local Social Security office to sign up for Medicare, or sign up with Social Security online in about 10 minutes.
 You may need the following documents: